bmarzocc/PhysicsTools/README.md

     This analyzer can run on AODSIM format.

     The output is a txt.
-For each jet it'w written:
+For each jet it's written:

     event_luminosy - event_id - jet_pt jet - jet_eta - jet_phi - jet_energy - jet_flavour - #_processed_jet - #_processed_jet with flavour != 0